inertia186/hive_sql/README.md

 ## Get in touch!

 If you're using HiveSQL with ruby, I'd love to hear from you.
 Drop me a line and tell me what you think!
-I'm @inertia on STEEM.
+I'm @inertia on Hive.

 Please note that this gem just provides access to the HiveSQL data services are provided by @arcange.